 You might be surprised to learn how long ago this technology was conceived.
 American electrical engineer Harvey C. Nathanson (born October 22, 1936) invented the first device using microelectromechanical systems way back in 1965.
-It was similar to what we now use in cell phones and digital projectors, although obviously, the technology has improved markedly over the years.
+It was similar to what we now use in cell phones and digital projectors, although obviously the technology has improved significantly over the years.

-So, without further ado, here are the top IoT companies of 2018.
+Here are the top IoT companies of 2018

 1. Alibaba Group